Closures for fun and profit

 Associated Types Series

 Sometimes I think type theory is deliberately obtuse and all those functional programming hipster kids are just bull-shitting as if they understood one word of it.
 Really?
-You have a 5,000 word blog post about insert random type theory . . .
+You have a 5,000 word blog . . .

 Or the case of the disappearing values